Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

 :kword:`DIPRint`
-  The next entry gives the threshold for printing dipole intensities, reduced rotatory strengths using :kword:`CD`, and reduced rotatory strenghts and oscillatory strengths using :kword:`TINTensities`.
+  The next entry gives the threshold for printing dipole intensities, reduced rotatory strengths using :kword:`CD`, and reduced rotatory strengths and oscillatory strengths using :kword:`TINTensities`.
 For :kword:`TINTensities`, the value is printed for transitions where at least one of reduced rotatory strength and oscillator strength is above the threshold.
 Default is 1.0D-5.